 I didn’t realise that I hadn’t been sightseeing in Tokyo that much until Luca came to Japan in November.
-There are some popular tourist destinations in Tokyo, and it’s easy to find them online, but I took him to my favourite areas where I often go for meals, drinks, shopping and some places at his request.
+There are some popular tourist destinations in Tokyo, and it’s easy to find them, but I took him to my favourite areas where I often went for meals, drinks and shopping and some places at his request.

 On the evening of 21st, he arrived at Narita airport after his 24-hour trip via Dubai.
 The following morning, we had a fairly big earthquake and media warnings.
 He experienced an earthquake for the first time in his life, but he seemed fine.
 I immediately got a phone call from my mum asking if Luca was scared and whether he was ok.
 She was worried; he was rather calm.

 The first place we went to was Shibuya, Harajuku, and Aoyama.
 We had lunch at a standing sushi bar along Shibuya Centre-gai and walked around the streets in the afternoon.
 In the evening, I took him to a traditional Japanese Tofu restaurant located just under Tokyo Tower.

 On the 23rd, we went to Asakusa Nakamise-dori and an unagi restaurant, and moved onto Akihabara to go to the AKB48 cafe which was so much fun!
 In the evening, we went to Korakuen Hall to watch a pro-wrestling match which we loved.

 On the 24th, he asked me to go for ramen lunch; we went to Ramen Street in Tokyo Station.
 There are so many entertaining small shops: character shops, sweets shops and ramen shops in the underground arcade of Tokyo Station.
 We bought so much Pocky.